lamw/vsphere-automated-lab-deployment/README.md

 Automated deployment of a fully functional vSphere 6.0u2 or 6.5 environment that includes a set of Nested ESXi Virtual Appliance(s) configured w/vSAN as well as a vCenter Server Appliance (VCSA) using PowerCLI.
 For information, you can refer to this blog post [here](http://www.virtuallyghetto.com/2016/11/vghetto-automated-vsphere-lab-deployment-for-vsphere-6-0u2-vsphere-6-5.html) for more details.

+## Changelog

+* 11/22/16
+  * Automatically handle Nested ESXi on vSAN

+* 01/20/17
+  * Resolved "Another task in progress" thanks to Jason M

+* 02/12/17
+  * Support for deploying to VC Target
+  * Support for enabling SSH on VCSA
+  * Added option to auto-create vApp Container for VMs

 ## Requirements
-* 1 x Physical ESXi host running at least vSphere 6.0u2
+* 1 x Physical ESXi host or vCenter Server running at least vSphere 6.0u2
 * Windows system
 * [PowerCLI 6.5 R1](https://my.vmware.com/group/vmware/details?downloadGroup=PCLI650R1&productId=568)
 * vCenter Server Appliance (VCSA) 6.0 or 6.5 extracted ISO